New Jersey

 B. Public office & employment

-A person holding public office or employment at the time of conviction of a crime involving dishonesty or a third or higher degree crime forfeits his position.
+New Jersey does not bar individuals convicted of crimes from holding or running for public office except pursuant to the so-called Forfeiture Act.
 N.J.
-Stat.
-Ann. § 2C:51-2(a).
+Stat. § 2C:51-2.
+Under this statute, a person holding public office or employment at the time of their conviction of a crime involving dishonesty or a third or higher degree crime forfeits their position. § 2C:51-2(a).
 In addition, if the crime is one “involving or touching on” his office or employment, he is “forever disqualified” from holding any office or employment. §§ 2C:51-2(a)(2), (d); see McCann v.
 Clerk, City of Jersey City, 770 A.2d 723, 731 (N.J.
 Super.
 Ct.
 App.
 Div.
 2001) (former mayor convicted of fraud and bribery while in office barred from running again), aff’d, 773 A.2d 1151 (N.J.
 2001).
-This so-called Forfeiture Act has been interpreted to extend to all government employment.
-Collateral consequences affecting public employment and pension benefits are discussed in greater detail in Part III, infra.
+The Forfeiture Act has been interpreted to extend to all government employment.
+A court may also disqualify a person from holding office as a result of a conviction for election law violation.
+N.J.
+Stat. § 19:34-46.

 C. Collateral consequences

 N.J.
-Stat.
-Ann. § 2C:51-1(a), derived from section 306.1 of the Model Penal Code, limits the collateral consequences of conviction to those that are necessarily incident to the execution of the court-imposed sentence, that are provided by the constitution or a statute, or that are provided by the order or regulation of a court or public official exercising a jurisdiction conferred by law “when the commission of the offense or the conviction or the sentence is reasonably related to the competency of the individual to exercise the right or privilege of which he is deprived.”
+Stat. § 2C:51-1(a), derived from section 306.1 of the Model Penal Code, limits the collateral consequences of conviction to those that are necessarily incident to the execution of the court-imposed sentence, that are provided by the constitution or a statute, or that are provided by the order or regulation of a court or public official exercising a jurisdiction conferred by law “when the commission of the offense or the conviction or the sentence is reasonably related to the competency of the individual to exercise the right or privilege of which he is deprived.”

 D. Occupational and business licensing

 Under N.J.
-Stat.
-Ann. § 2A:168A-2, no licensing board may discriminate against or disqualify an applicant based upon conviction of a crime unless the conviction “relates adversely to the occupation, trade, vocation, profession or business for which the license or certificate is sought.”
+Stat. § 2A:168A-2, no licensing board may discriminate against or disqualify an applicant based upon conviction of a crime unless the conviction “relates adversely to the occupation, trade, vocation, profession or business for which the license or certificate is sought.”
 Exceptions are the bar to public employment in the Forfeiture Act, discussed supra, and the bar to licensure as a mortgage originator in § 17:11C-57.
 Any disqualification based upon conviction must be explained in writing in terms of specific enumerated factors.
 A licensing authority is “precluded” from “disqualifying or discriminating against” an applicant who has been pardoned, had the conviction expunged, or been granted a certificate by a parole board or court indicating that “the applicant has achieved a degree of rehabilitation indicating that his engaging in the proposed employment would not be incompatible with the welfare of society.” § 2A:168A-3.
-This provision is discussed in greater detail in Part III, infra.
+This provision is discussed in greater detail in Part IV, infra.

 E. Public contracts

 People convicted of bribery or a number of offenses relating to misconduct in office are barred from “submit[ting] a bid, enter[ing] into any contract, or . . . conduct[ing] any business with any board, agency, authority, department, commission, public corporation, or other body of this State, of this or one or more other states, or of one or more political subdivisions of this State for a period of” 10 years if second-degree crime, five years if third-degree crime.
 N.J.
-Stat.
-Ann. § 2C:51-2(f).
+Stat. § 2C:51-2(f).
 The Attorney General may waive this bar “as the public need may require.”
 Id.

 F. Firearms